vmware/vic-product/installer/docs/DESIGN.md

   upgrade actions to perform.
 This process paired with version-awareness of component upgrade scripts is part of ensuring that the upgrade process does not corrupt data and improves the upgrade user experience.

-## Appliance Rollback

-Rollback is not currently implemented, but will be considered in the future.

 ## Additional Information